G1OJS/NECBOL/README.md

 ## Next steps / future plans
 - add more geometry elements
+- **check through my implementation of NEC grounds to make sure I have the most useful ones covered and the card logic correct**
 - optimiser
     - polarisation purity
     - current on a certain segment